Phpcraft/core/README.md

     php selfcheck.php

-If any dependencies are missing, run the given command(s), and then run the self check again.
+If any dependencies are missing, follow the instructions, and then run the self check again.

 Finally, you can use the Phpcraft CLI utilities: